Seven Differences Between Wood and Composite Decking?

 Differences Between Wood and Composite Decking

-One major difference between wood and composite decking is that WPC can not splinter.
+One major difference between wood and composite decking is that compsite can not splinter like wood.
 Composite decking is a strong and durable building material and can not crack, unlike wood decking.
 It is resistant to the element and will not splinter due to prolonged use.
 But wooden decks can warp or splinter due to the elements when compared to wood-plastic decking.

 Does Not Leach Chemicals

-Additionally, Wood decking contains chemicals that can leach into the soil.
+Additionally, pressure-treated wood decking contains chemicals that can leach into the soil.
 The chemicals get into the soil when the wood cracks, splits or warps.
 These chemicals are toxic and can make the soil unfit for planting.
 Unlike timber decking, composite decking does not leach chemicals into the ground.

 You can use composite decking to build your garden bed without any doubt that chemicals will get into the soil.
-The wood-plastic deck is so strong that it can not splinter, crack or rot.
+The wood-plastic decking is so strong that it can not crack or rot.
 Wood-plastic deck is the best garden bed material because it doesn’t leach chemicals like wood decking.

-Composite deckings are resistant to moisture, unlike lumber decks.
+Composite deckings are resistant to moisture, unlike lumber decking.
 When in contact with water, composite decks can not absorb water.
-Composite decking makers fabricated WPC in such a way that it is well sealed.
+Composite decking makers fabricated the decking in such a way that it is well sealed.
 It is resistant to dampness and cannot swell when in contact with fluids.

-Wood decks, on the other hand, can absorb water which makes them prone to damage.
+Wood decking, on the other hand, can absorb water or moisture which makes them prone to damage.
 Composite decking can thrive in a damp environment compared to wood deckings.
 You can install composite decking in high moisture conditions without it decaying.

 Furthermore, the cost to maintain the lumber deck is higher compared to wood-plastic composite.
 If you install composite decking, you don’t have to worry about replacing its parts over time.
 Unlike timber decking that requires parts replacement as times goes on.
-Also, Lumber decks require painting or staining to make them look attractive since the colour fades over time.
+Also, lumber decking require painting or staining to make them look attractive since the colour fades over time.

 Composite decking does not require staining, sealing or painting.
-WPC is very easy to maintain and will not cost you a huge sum of money.
-All you have to do to make your composite deck look good is to sweep it and clean it with soapy water.
+It is very easy to maintain and will not cost you a huge sum of money.
+All you have to do to make your composite decking look good is to sweep it and clean it with soapy water.

 Timber decking is susceptible to insect damage when compared to composite decking.
-Wood-eating insects like termites can damage a wooden deck.
+Wood-eating insects like termites can damage a wood decking.
 Unlike lumber decking, termites and other wood-destroying insects can not eat composite checking.

-These insects can bore through a wooden deck but can not penetrate a composite deck.
+These insects can bore through a wood decking but can not penetrate a composite decking.
 Also, timber decking can get damaged due to wear and tear.
 Timber decking has a standard lifespan of 10 to 20 years, while Composite decking can last over 20 years with the proper care and maintenance.